 Sixteen Year Old In Wisconsin Sets Out To Break World Record To Help The Hungry!

-While most 16-year old high school juniors are worrying about getting their drivers license, maintaining their grades, Danny Loomans, of Fond du Lac, Wisconsin is thinking about all of these things, too.
-But he is also focusing his attention on something else - he is trying to break the World Record for "The Largest Food Drive in 24 hours in a Single Location" - which currently stands at 559,885 pounds!
-That's a lot food for one teenager to raise - and not something he can do alone.
+While most 16-year old high school juniors are worrying about getting their driver's license and maintaining their grades, Danny Loomans, of Fond du Lac, Wisconsin is thinking about these things, too.
+But he is also focusing on something else - he is trying to break the World Record for "The Largest Food Drive in 24 hours in a Single Location" - currently at 559,885 pounds!
+To help Danny and his team and to be a part of a world record breaking event, visit YouGiveGoods.com/FoodforFreedom.